ridercz/ESP-TMEP/README.md

 ### Limitations

-* No server certificate validation is performed, because on ESP8266 it's practically impossible.
+* No server certificate validation is performed, because on ESP8266 it's practically impossible to do it right.
 * Internal web server is HTTP only; again, because proper HTTPS is almost impossible on ESP8266.
 * Some parameters are still hardcoded:
     * Interval in which data are measured and sent (always 60 seconds).